klojang4j/klojang-check-benchmarks/README.md

 the ```CommonChecks``` class.
 But note the intrinsic sluggishness of the instance-of check **_relative_** to the null check and less-than check.
 It's almost 2.5 times as slow for the "100_Percent_Pass" check.
 That is no surprise, of course.
-If the test value's class is not referentially equal to the provided class, instance-of must check the superclass and interfaces of the test value's class.
+If the test value's class is not referentially equal to the given class, instance-of must check the superclass and interfaces of the test value's class.
 That may be why many developers prefer

 ```java